-Head Coach • Second Year • UC Riverside '77
+Head Coach • Sixth Year • UC Riverside '77

-Tim Walsh, offensive coordinator and quarterbacks coach at the United States Military Academy the last two seasons, was named Cal Poly's 16th head football coach on Jan.
-9, 2009, and guided the Mustangs to a 4-7 mark in his first campaign.
+Tim Walsh, offensive coordinator and quarterbacks coach at the United States Military Academy for two seasons, was named Cal Poly's 16th head football coach on Jan.
+9, 2009, and, after guiding the Mustangs to a 4-7 mark in his first campaign, turned it around with three consecutive winning seasons (7-4, 6-5, 9-3), a Great West Conference title in 2011 and, in his fourth year at the helm of the Mustangs, a share of the Big Sky Conference crown and an NCAA Division I Football Championship Subdivision playoff berth in 2012.

-Walsh replaced Rich Ellerson, the Mustangs' head football coach for the last eight seasons.
+Walsh replaced Rich Ellerson, the Mustangs' head football coach for eight seasons.
 Ellerson was named head coach at Army on Dec.
 26, 2008.

-"We had several outstanding applicants from which to choose, but I am thrilled we were able to hire a person with such outstanding credentials to direct this program," Cone said of Walsh.
-"He is a high-character, high-quality individual who will bring great passion and enthusiasm to our campus."
+"We had several outstanding applicants from which to choose, but I am thrilled we were able to hire a person with such outstanding credentials to direct this program," then-director of athletics Alison Cone said of Walsh in 2009.
+"He is a high-character, high-quality individual who brings great passion and enthusiasm to our campus."

-Walsh has compiled a 121-89 record in 19 seasons as a college head coach, including four years at Sonoma State (27-14 from 1989-92), 14 more seasons at Portland State (90-68 from 1993-2006) and one at Cal Poly (4-7 in 2009).
+Walsh has compiled a 149-107 record in 23 seasons as a college head coach, including four years at Sonoma State (27-14 from 1989-92), 14 more seasons at Portland State (90-68 from 1993-2006) and five at Cal Poly (32-25 from 2009-13).
 He guided Sonoma State to the Northern California Athletic Conference title in 1991 (ending UC Davis' streak of 20 consecutive conference titles), a pair of NCAA Division II playoff berths while at Sonoma State and four more postseason berths while at Portland State.

-"I have a tremendous working knowledge of Cal Poly, its history and current status," said Walsh.
+"I have a tremendous working knowledge of Cal Poly, its history and current status," Walsh said at the time of his hiring.
 "The combination of a tremendous academic university, a tremendous area to recruit and live, and a football program that's winning all added up to a great opportunity for me.

 "My goals are to continue to recruit student-athletes whose goals are to be the best they can be, both in the class and on the field, and become quality young men," Walsh added.
 "If we do that, winning won't be a problem.
 This is an opportunity to build a great program and develop a great relationship between the campus and the community at large."